PERIODIC_VOLUME_POLICY

 component compliance

-Cumulative transaction-volume limits per denom over a sliding window (24h, 30d, etc.).
+Cumulative transaction-volume limits per denom over a reset period (24h, 30d, etc.).

-Tracks cumulative transaction volume per sender per denom over a configured time window and rejects transactions that would push the running total over the limit.
+Tracks cumulative transaction volume per sender per denom over a configured reset period and rejects transactions that would push the running total above the limit.
 Distinct from VOLUME_POLICY, which checks each transaction independently.
-Used for daily / monthly transfer caps and Travel-Rule–compliant thresholds.
+Used for daily / monthly transfer caps and Travel-Rule–style thresholds.

 }